DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 Google Lens - extracted text from images when no sources were available
 Geeksforgeeks:
     - [Check if a point is inside a triangle](https://www.geeksforgeeks.org/check-whether-a-given-point-lies-inside-a-triangle-or-not/)
+ChatGPT:
+    - perfect for finding ideas that will never work
+    - good for simple prototype brainstorming

 ## Support